kide-vm/kide/test/README.md

 Also TDD does not really help as it assumes you know what you're doing.

-I used minitest as the framework, just because it is lighter and thus when the time comes to move to salama, less work.
+I used minitest as the framework, just because it is lighter and thus when the time comes to move to rubyx, less work.

 ### All